 - (a) Scope.
 This section applies to a person whose license was revoked as a result of a conviction of driving while impaired, G.S.
-20-138.1, and: - (1) The person had an alcohol concentration of 0.15 or more; or 0.08 or more or refused to submit to a chemical analysis; or

-(2) The person has been convicted of another offense involving impaired driving, which offense occurred within seven years immediately preceding the date of the offense for which the person's license has been revoked.
+20-138.1, and: - (1) The person had an alcohol concentration of 0.15 or more; 0.13 or more or refused to submit to a chemical analysis; - (2) The person has been convicted of another offense involving impaired driving, which offense occurred within seven years immediately preceding the date of the offense for which the person's license has been revoked; or - (3) The person was sentenced pursuant to G.S.
+20-179(f3).